mnmason86/reading-notes/class1reading.md

 #### Unordered Lists
 - To present items in an unordered list, add items on separate lines, preceded by a dash '-', asterisk '*', or plus sign '+'
+- These symbols are referred to as 'delimiters'.
+- *For compatibility, do not combine delimiters in a single list.*

 #### Adding Elements in Lists
 - Indent added elements by adding four spaces or one tab.
 - To add **code blocks**, indent eight spaces or two tabs.

+### Code
+- To denote a word or phrase as code, enclose it in backticks (`).
+- If your text already includes backticks, use double backticks (``)
+- To create **code blocks**, indent every line with *at least* four spaces or one tab.

+### Horizontal Rules
+- To create a horizontal line to separate text, use three asterisks (***), dashes (---), or underscores (___)
+- *For compatibility, put a blank line before and after each horizontal rule*

+### Links
+- To create a link, enclose the text for the link in brackets [], followed by the URL in parentheses ()
+- To add a title to a link (the small box with text that shows when you hover over the text), add your title text in quotation marks after the URL, but still within the parentheses
+- To link a URL without text, or link an email address, use angle brackets (<>)
+- Links can be formatted as bold, italic, or code, just like text.

+#### Reference-style Links
+- This style of link, makes URLs easier to read in markdown.
+The first segment (which is easily readable), makes *reference* to the second segment, the longer URL, which can be embedded anywhere in the markdown.
+- First segment: [URL Reference][label]
+- Second segment: [label]: <URL> "Optional Title"

+### Images
+### Escaping Characters
+### HTML